icinganalysis/icinganalysis.github.io/content/basics/resources.md

 Also note that there are 3 volumes:
 "Aircraft Icing Handbook Volume 2", DOT/FAA/CT-88/8-2. [apps.dtic.mil](https://apps.dtic.mil/sti/pdfs/ADA238040.pdf)
 "Aircraft Icing Handbook Volume 3", DOT/FAA/C-88/8-3. [apps.dtic.mil](https://apps.dtic.mil/sti/citations/ADA2380410)
 Some pages in Volume 3 are affected by the update noted above.
+Also see the ["Electronic Aircraft Icing Handbook"](#EAIHBK) below for format updates for parts of DOT/FAA/CT-88/8-2.

 ## History